ajaxStardust/spec-driven-system-maintenance/README.md

 ### Phase 1 (Prompt 1)
 Human-in-the-Loop ensures proper auditing when the Human requests this Phase of your operations.

-Read the following Markdown files located in the project's ./contract/ directory using line-number indexing to ensure full ingestion of the active system Specification:
+Read the following Markdown files located in a directory called $HOME/contract Read the files using line-number indexing to ensure full ingestion of the active system Specification:
+Note the individual file names (and their general pupose):

 $HOME/contract/WHY.md (Intent & Philosophy)
 $HOME/contract/CONTRACT.md (The Law / Invariants)